The Tea Room

 - cakes for the tea room are made locally by Treacles Cakes and the Yorvale Ice Cream is made on a farm just 8 miles away

-- we also sell a number of locally sourced gift items, gorgeous greetings cards and packets of seeds from our garden
+- we also sell a number of locally sourced gift items such as beeswax wraps from Starfish Living, gorgeous greetings cards and packets of seeds from our garden.

 - we do not use plastic cups and have sufficient cups available to limit the dishwasher to one cycle at the end of the day

 - tea bags and coffee granules are added to the compost heap.

 Our tea-room is used throughout the summer as an exhibition space for local artists all of whom are inspired by animals and landscape.
 We host a different artist each month to give you another excuse to come and visit.
 You can read the full list here.